Close

 Similar to the In-Home Classic, the In-Home + Fall Detection Classic Medical Alert only works with a landline.
 While this may limit your options, it’s a good system if you live in a remote area with limited cell connection.

-Unlike the 600-foot range of the In-Home Classic Medical Alert, this model only provides coverage for up to 400 feet away from the base system.
-So if you push your help button from farther than 400 feet (approximately 0.08 miles), it won’t work.
-If you or the user typically stay indoors or at home, this range shouldn’t be a concern.
+Unlike the 600-foot range of the In-Home Classic Medical Alert, this model only provides coverage up to 400 feet away from the base system.
+So if you push your help button from farther than 400 feet (approximately 0.08 miles), it won’t connect.
+If you or the user typically stay indoors or close to home, this range shouldn’t be a concern.
 It’s always a good idea to test the range with another person when you first get your system, so you have a sense of how far you can walk from your house and still be able to contact the monitoring center in an emergency.

 On-the-Go Medical Alert with GPS